aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 `ydb_file_name_to_id()`_ or `ydb_file_name_to_id_t()`_ is an
 application error with undefined consequences.

-A :code:`PARAMINVALID` error is issued if the input :code:`filename` or :code:`fileid` parameter is NULL.
+A :code:`PARAMINVALID` error is issued if the input :code:`fileid` parameter is NULL.

 .. _ydb_file_is_identical():
 .. _ydb_file_is_identical_t():